jsmits/django-logutils/README.rst

 The log message itself is a string composed of the remote ip address, the user email, the request method, the request url, the status code, the content length of the body and the request time.
-Additionally, a dictionary with the log items are added as a extra keyword argument when sending a logging statement.
+Additionally, a dictionary with the log items are added as an extra keyword argument when sending a logging statement.

 If settings.DEBUG is True or the request time is more than 1 second, two